QUESTION: Does my child have to be Lutheran to attend First Immanuel?

 QUESTION: How do FILS graduates perform in high school?

 ANSWER: FILS graduates perform very well in high school.
 For the past three years an average of 66% of our graduates were on the honor roll in their first semester of their respective high schools.
-Additionally, in 2012 nine of our graduates were inducted into the National Honor Society as juniors at Living Word Lutheran High School.
-Our graduates truly excel!
+We look at information from LWLHS, CHS, MLHS and GHS.
+Additionally, in the past 6 years, we have had 9 graduates earn the honor of class Valedictorian (5 from LWLHS, 3 from CHS and 1 from MLHS).

 QUESTION: What standardized test do FILS students take ?